 As a strategic creative lead, I have worked in a variety of industries including automotive, corporate banking and logistics/agri-production.
 In each case I was responsible for the conceptual direction, design process, collaboration with business stakeholders and the design team activities and quality.
 Acquiring the necessary domain knowledge to fluently engage with experts, digging deep to research and understand a problem and then working with a multidisciplinary team from multiple companies towards a transformative and lasting solution is something I enjoy greatly.

 My personal interest is in the combination of senses in the design of interactive products, especially in the integration of sound in design.
 Occasionally I take freelance sound design challenges or art projects next to my ‘day job’.

 In a majority of today’s interactive products, the emphasis is on the visual channel.
 No wonder, our eyes can gather a tremendous amount of information.
 In many cases however, there are so many visual impulses that the visual channel becomes overburdened.
-Using other modalities, such as auditive or tactile ones, results in a more spread out distribution of information, making better use of our sensorial capabilities and relieving stress on the visual channel.
-If information that is not essentially visual is communicated otherwise, the things that do need to be visual can receive our full attention.
+Using other modalities, such as auditive or tactile ones, results in a more balanced distribution of information, making better use of our sensorial capabilities.
+If information that is not necessarily visual is communicated otherwise, the things that do need to be visual can receive our full attention.